 As we work to build sustainable food systems, urban agriculture and community gardens provide education, economic and health benefits for San Franciscans.
-Our agency has developed the following programs that support the efficient use of water in urban agriculture, demonstration, or community gardens.
+Our agency has developed the following programs that support the efficient use of water throughout local urban agriculture, demonstration, and community gardens.

-Urban agriculture and community garden projects are also required to stay within a calculated water budget, also called a Maximum Applied Water Allowance (MAWA).
-The water budget sets an annual amount of water to be used at the garden for proper health and maintenance of plants.
+Urban agriculture and community garden projects are also required to stay within a calculated water budget.
+The water budget sets an annual amount of water to be used at the garden to maintain proper plant health.
 For examples on how to calculate your garden’s water budget, click here.

 Irrigation Training Opportunities